Should A Life Insurance Policy be put in a Trust?

 1. Minimizing Estate Taxes:

-• When a trust owns life insurance, the death benefit is not included in the insured’s gross estate for estate tax purposes.
+• When a trust owns a life insurance policy, the death benefit is not included in the insured’s gross estate for estate tax purposes.

-• Furthermore, placing the policy in a trust can help protect your beneficiaries from overpaying taxes.
+• You can place a life insurance policy in a trust and help protect your beneficiaries from overpaying taxes.

 2. Avoiding Gift Tax Consequences: